massung/lexer/README.md

 # The LEXER Package

-The `LEXER` package is a very simple, small, and fast regular expression library for [LispWorks](http://www.lispworks.com).
-It follows the pattern matching syntax used by [Lua](http://www.lua.org) for simple regular expression functionality (match, searching, splitting, and replacing).
+The `LEXER` package is a very simple and small regular expression library for [LispWorks](http://www.lispworks.com).
+It follows the pattern matching syntax used by [Lua](http://www.lua.org) for simple regular expression functionality: matching, searching, splitting, and replacing.
 You can see the syntax for these patterns [here](http://www.lua.org/pil/20.2.html).

-It also has a lexer macro that tokenizes string and is designed to be used in conjuction with the [`PARSERGEN`](http://www.lispworks.com/documentation/lw50/LWRM/html/lwref-433.htm) package built into [LispWorks](http://www.lispworks.com).
+It also has a lexer macro that tokenizes strings and is designed to be used in conjuction with the [`PARSERGEN`](http://www.lispworks.com/documentation/lw50/LWRM/html/lwref-433.htm) package built into [LispWorks](http://www.lispworks.com).

 # Lua-style Regular Expressions